chaosmaou/wivrn-guide/README.md

 VTOL VR requires ntsync to run correctly, and enabling it is done the same as any regular flatscreen game -- by added the correct variable to the launch parameters of the game in Steam.
 + ***Without*** Mod Loader:

->PRESSURE_VESSEL_FILESYSTEMS_RW=$XDG_RUNTIME_DIR/wivrn/comp_ipc:/var/lib/flatpak/app/io.github.wivrn.wivrn PROTON_USE_NTSYNC=1 %command%
+>PROTON_USE_NTSYNC=1 %command%

 + ***With*** Mod Loader:

->PRESSURE_VESSEL_FILESYSTEMS_RW=$XDG_RUNTIME_DIR/wivrn/comp_ipc:/var/lib/flatpak/app/io.github.wivrn.wivrn PROTON_USE_NTSYNC=1 WINEDLLOVERRIDES="winhttp.dll=n,b" %command% --doorstop-enable true
+>PROTON_USE_NTSYNC=1 WINEDLLOVERRIDES="winhttp.dll=n,b" %command% --doorstop-enable true

-+ **NOTE**:
-	+ Update "PRESSURE_VESSEL_FILESYSTEMS_RW" with the correct value from WiVRn dashboard if you are using CachyOS (The above examples are for Bazzite).
-	+ The mod loader MUST use the same proton version that use for the main game.
-Make sure the proton version in Steam properties for both VTOL VR and the mod loader is identical.
-	+ When using the mod loader, you may disable mods and play the vanilla game without having to uninstall the mod loader by simple changing "true" to "false" for the doorstop argument at the end of the launch parameters.

 ### [Tactical Assault VR](https://store.steampowered.com/app/2314160/Tactical_Assault_VR/)

->PRESSURE_VESSEL_FILESYSTEMS_RW=$XDG_RUNTIME_DIR/wivrn/comp_ipc:/var/lib/flatpak/app/io.github.wivrn.wivrn PROTON_USE_NTSYNC=1 %command%
+>PROTON_USE_NTSYNC=1 %command%

 ### [Half-Life: Alyx](https://store.steampowered.com/app/546560/HalfLife_Alyx/)

 Half-Life Alyx runs very well with OpenXR and WiVRn.
+The frametimes tend to be a lot better than in Windows with SteamVR.
 I highly recommend forcing the fidelity level to it's highest setting to prevent pop-in of textures and greatly reduce traversal and rotation stutter during gameplay.

->PRESSURE_VESSEL_FILESYSTEMS_RW=$XDG_RUNTIME_DIR/wivrn/comp_ipc:/var/lib/flatpak/app/io.github.wivrn.wivrn PROTON_USE_NTSYNC=1 %command% +vr_fidelity_level_auto 0 +vr_fidelity_level 3
+>PROTON_USE_NTSYNC=1 %command% +vr_fidelity_level_auto 0 +vr_fidelity_level 3

+---
 ## Troubleshooting

 + If in doubt, clearly check the REQUIREMENTS/PREREQUISITES and COMPROMISES sections of this guide to make sure you haven't missed or misunderstood anything.
 Sometimes taking a break is a good idea and coming back later with a clear frame of mind, especially if you are feeling overwhelmed and/or frustrated.